 When a user of a multi-version app deploys their version to live, the other versions become out-of-sync with live and need to be synced.
 Syncing a version with live incorporates the newly deployed changes, making it possible to deploy.
 In the event that one of the deployed changes conflicts directly, the user will be shown both options and prompted to choose which change to keep.
 Once an app has been synced it can be deployed.

 The development version is the one you work on, while the live version is read-only and the one your users interact with in production.
-You restore your application in development mode, and if you need to deploy an older version of your application to production, you then deploy (push) to live (see above for more details).
+You restore your application in development mode, and if you need to deploy an older version of your application to production, you then deploy (push) to live.

 Summary: All development versions share a common "test" database, although data associated with custom types you've created remain associated with specific versions.
 This means that although records of "userA-type' will exist in the same database referenced by userB, they will not show up in userB's version until userB syncs.